apache/fineract/INSTALL.md

   Upgrading your database in this way is the recommended way as it will upgrade any *tenants* setup in the *mifosplatform-tenants* database but can be disabled by setting the *auto_update* field of the tenant to zero.

 #### 2.2.3 Load *mifostenant-default* schema with Sample Data (Optional)
-  Every release ships with sample data (offices, users, customers, loan products, savings products and a chart of accounts) The same can be restored by running the following command
+  Every release ships with sample data (offices, users, customers, loan products, savings products and a chart of accounts).
+The same can be restored by running the following command

    ```
   mysql -uroot -pmysql mifostenant-default < database/migrations/sample_data/load_sample_data.sql